The-OpenROAD-Project-Attic/ioPlacer/README.md

 void forcePinSpread(bool force);
 ```````

-The function *forcePinSpread* defines if IOPlacement should try to force the spread of IO Pins if the algorithm can not assign each pin to a section or if it should immediately increase the section's usage.
+The function *forcePinSpread* defines if ioPlacer should try to force the spread of IO Pins if the algorithm can not assign each pin to a section or if it should immediately increase the section's usage.

-#### Running IOPlacement and Retrieving Results
+#### Running ioPlacer and Retrieving Results

 ````
 std::vector<pinS> run(bool returnHPWL = false);
 `````

 After everything is properly set, the *run* function should be called.
 If a *true* argument is passed, this function prints the IO Pins HPWL.
 This function returns a vector with pinS structs.
 This struct is defined in IOPlacement.h, it contains the name of the IO pin, its new position and its orientation (e.g., 'N', 'S', 'W' or 'E').